Carthage/Carthage/Documentation/Artifacts.md

 ##### Binary only frameworks

-Dependencies that are only available as compiled binary `.framework`s are specified with the `binary` keyword and an https address that returns a binary project specification:
+Dependencies that are only available as compiled binary `.framework`s are specified with the `binary` keyword and as as an https address, or a relative path that returns a binary project specification:

 ```
 binary "https://my.domain.com/release/MyFramework.json"   // Remote Hosted
 binary "relativePath/MyFramework.json"					   				// Locally hosted at relative path
 ```